nielsvm/purge/README.md

 The framework explained
 ------------------------------------------------------------------------------
+Purge isn't just a single API but made up of several API pillars all driven by plugins, allowing very flexible end-user setups.
+All of them are clearly defined to enforce a sustainable and maintainable framework over the longer term.
+This also allows everyone to build, improve and fix bugs in only the plugins they provide and therefore allows everyone to 'scale up' solving external cache invalidation in the best way possible.

 #### Queuer
 With Purge, end users can manually invalidate a page with a Drush command or,